Importance of DNS Leak Testing with Your VPN

 What’s a DNS Leak?

-Think of DNS (Domain Name System) as the internet’s phonebook.
+DNS (Domain Name System) is like the internet’s phonebook.
 It translates website names (like “[invalid URL removed]”) into IP addresses that computers understand.
 But when a DNS leak occurs, your requests to this phonebook might be sent outside your secure VPN tunnel, revealing which sites you’re visiting.

 Why Should You Care?